ballouzlab/OutDeCo_shiny/README.md

 Although not necessary, this method runs best on a HPC with 20GB+ RAM.
 However, datasets of a few hundred samples and up to 30,000 genes can run on smaller CPUs, without the need to parallelise.

-## What is in this user guide
-This manual contains a usage guide and descriptions of the package.
-A step-by-step vignette can be found [here](https://github.com/sarbal/OutDeCo/blob/master/vignettes/vignette.md)

 ## How to get help
 Ask us!
 Please reach out.